 Pin this Barramundi recipe for later

-Would you like a reminder of this recipe for pan seared barramundi with a lemon butter sauce?
+Would you like a reminder of the best tasting pan-seared barramundi recipe with a lemon butter sauce?
 Just pin this image to one of your cooking boards on Pinterest so that you can easily find it later.

 Ingredients